-Guide to Laws for Beachgoers in California
+Guide to Laws about Beaches in California

 Throughout California, the public has the right to be on any wet sand beach, generally up to the edge of the wet sand (there may be a few exceptions for national security, like near military bases, etc.).
 Also many dry sand beaches (though not all) are designated for public access.1CA Constitution, Article X, Section 4; CA Coastal Act